nthState/CurtainRaiser/README.md

 Continuous Integration (CI) runs every time you push up to the remote GitHub Repo, it will:

+- Compile & Test the code
 - Check your PR title
 - Build the documentation
 - Auto assign the author
 - Run Swift lint

 ## Create a release <a name="release"></a>

+We can create GitHub sem-ver releases of this Swift Package by using the `build-bump-versions` GitHub Action, only Admins can do this.

 If we want to bump the version number, we must: